wallabag/wallabag/en/user/faq.md

 # Frequently Asked Questions

+You can also check for [common errors](../admin/common_errors.md) regarding the installation & configuration of your instance.

 ## During the installation, I got the error `Error Output: sh: 1: @post-cmd: not found`

 It seems you have a problem with your `composer` installation.
 Try to